frenziek/maji-safi/README.md

 ### [Project Website](http://www.ecs.umass.edu/ece/sdp/sdp16/team13/MajiSafiWebsite.html)

-An archived version of the web app lives [on Glitch](https://maji-safi.glitch.me/), though the Bubble is not on or in water, and the original twilio number is disconnected.
+An archived version of the web app lives [on Glitch](https://maji-safi.glitch.me/), though the Bubble is not online or in water, and the original twilio number is disconnected.

 ### Installation
 To install, clone the repository and run `npm install` to install dependencies.
 To use the full functionality of the app, the following environment variables are requried in a .env file: